remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 ![Type-safe GraphQL architecture](./assets/type-safe-graphql-architecture.png)

 I hope you get to love all the benefits that type safety brings.
 It improves the developer experience by making our tooling smarter.
-We get autocomplete in our IDE, and linters warn us when we write bugs.
+We get autocomplete in our code editor, and linters warn us when we write bugs.
 Most importantly, just like a good test suite, it gives us more confidence that our code is solid.
 Enjoy!